-ASSOCIATE DEGREE NURSING (ADN) (Wallace Campus)
+ASSOCIATE DEGREE NURSING

+(Wallace Campus)

 The two-year Associate Degree Nursing (ADN) program is designed to provide knowledge in general education courses and nursing.
-On successful completion of the prescribed curriculum, including passage of a program-specific exit exam, graduates are eligible to make application to take the Registered Nurse examination (NCLEX-RN).
+On successful completion of the prescribed curriculum, graduates are eligible to make application to take the National Council Licensure Examination for Registered Nurses (NCLEX-

 The ADN program is approved by the Alabama Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
 The NLNAC is a resource for information regarding the ADN program.
-The NLNAC can be contacted at 3343 Peachtree Road Northeast, Suite 500, Atlanta, Georgia 30326, 1-404-975-5000.
+The NLNAC can be contacted at 3343 Peachtree Road Northeast, Suite 850, Atlanta, Georgia 30326, 404-975-5000.